Rensvandeschoot/Tutorials/JASP for beginners/README.md

 ### Department of Methodology and Statistics, Utrecht University, The Netherlands

 This is a Github repository for the tutorial **[JASP for beginners](https://www.rensvandeschoot.com/tutorials/jasp-for-beginners/)**.
-The repository consists of an Rmd file, an md file, an HTML file, a dataset, and three PDF files of the paper referenced, including this README.md file.
+The repository consists of an Rmd file, an md file, an HTML file, and a dataset, including this README.md file.

 Since we continuously improve the tutorials, let us know if you discover mistakes, or if you have additional resources we can refer to.
 If you want to be the first to be informed about updates, follow Rens on [Twitter](https://twitter.com/RensvdSchoot).